Become a Solver

 - Receive mentorship and strategic advice from Solve and MIT networks;

 - Attend Solve at MIT, our annual flagship event in May; and

-In the last two years, thanks to our partners, Solve has brokered commitments of over $12 million in funding for Solver teams and entrepreneurs, in addition to in-kind support such as mentorship, technical expertise, media and conference exposure, and business and entrepreneurship training.
+In the last three years, thanks to our partners, Solve has brokered commitments of over $25 million in funding for Solver teams and entrepreneurs, in addition to in-kind support such as mentorship, technical expertise, media and conference exposure, and business and entrepreneurship training.